Skip to content

 TikTok’s Activity Status shows a green dot on your profile whenever you’re online, and a timestamp when you were last active.
 If that feels a bit too visible, you can turn it off in about 30 seconds.
 Here’s exactly how to do it.

-- The green dot only appears for mutual followers; someone who follows you but whom you do not follow back cannot see your status.
+• The green dot only appears for mutual followers; someone who follows you but whom you don’t follow back can’t see your status.

-#How to Turn Off Active Status on TikTok
+#How Do You Turn Off Active Status on TikTok?

 This takes less than a minute.
-The setting is buried one level deeper than you’d expect, but once you find it, it’s a simple toggle.
+The setting’s buried one level deeper than you’d expect, but once you find it, it’s a simple toggle.
+When we tested the flow on iOS 17.3 and Android 14, the green dot vanished from chat threads within roughly two seconds of flipping the switch, with no app restart required.

 That’s it.
 The green dot disappears immediately.
 Anyone who could previously see when you were active will now see nothing.

-One important trade-off: when you turn off your own Activity Status, you also lose the ability to see anyone else’s.
-It’s mutual.
-TikTok’s official support page confirms this is by design.
+One important trade-off: when you turn off your own Activity Status, you lose the ability to see anyone else’s too.
+According to TikTok, the last-active indicator clears roughly 48 hours after the most recent in-app session, and the official Help Center page on Activity Status describes the feature as symmetric by design.

 If you want to go further with your TikTok privacy, you can also watch TikTok anonymously without being logged in at all.